jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-14-inconsequential-crewman.md

 Cuz my life is in your hands
 And your life's here in mine
 If we all work together
-We're all gonna be just fine
+1 We're all gonna be just fine
-Who knows what we might find?
+2 Who knows what we might find?

+short inst

 Something's on my monitor
 It seems the engines have wrekt